twosixlabs/armory/docs/developers/config-object.md

 This mechanism does (not yet) address the hierarchical construction of configuration which we think we want.
 If we used a json-like "bag of properties" as a `Dict[str, Any]` we could use `dict.update` to trivially implement overrides.
-This desire does contain a presupposition that we'd have a dictionary of modifers to merge in.
+This desire does contain a presupposition that we'd have a dictionary of modifiers to merge in.
 In actuality, we'd have to construct that set of modifiers first, so why not use the dataclass constructors for that?